Te whakataimau i ngā mauhanga tūmatanui

 Approved repositories are bodies authorised to accept the deposit of public archives for safekeeping.

-Under section 26(2)(c) of the Public Records Act 2005 the Chief Archivist may impose standards or conditions, or issue instructions to, an approved repository for specified purposes.
+Under section 26(2)(c) of the Public Records Act 2005 (the Act), the Chief Archivist may impose standards or conditions, or issue instructions to, an approved repository for the purpose of ensuring the public archives in its care are properly maintained and appropriately accessible.

-On 1 July 2014 the Storage Standard and other mandatory standards issued under the Public Records Act were revoked and replaced with the Records Management Standard for the New Zealand Public Sector.
-The Records Management Standard did not apply to archives managed in approved repositories.
+On 1 July 2014 the Storage Standard and other mandatory standards issued under the Act were revoked and replaced with the Records Management Standard for the New Zealand Public Sector.
+The Records Management Standard did not apply to public archives deposited in approved repositories.
 It was a records management standard rather than an archives management standard.
-The instruction issued in July 2014 therefore provides for the continuation of the control regime set out in the Storage Standard beyond the life of that standard.
+The first version of the Instruction to approved repositories (16/Sp2) hereafter the Instruction, therefore provided for the continuation of the control regime set out in the Storage Standard beyond the life of that standard.

-On 1 July 2016, the Records Management Standard for the New Zealand Public Sector (2014) was revoked and replaced with the Information and records management standard.
+On 1 July 2016, the Records Management Standard for the New Zealand Public Sector (2014) was revoked and replaced with the Information and records management standard (16/S1).
 This standard applies to public offices and local authorities.
-This instruction still applies.

-I instruct approved repositories to maintain physical public archives in accordance with the following requirements:
+The Chief Archivist instructs approved repositories to maintain physical public archives (referred to below as ‘archives’) in accordance with the following requirements:

 Archives are registered and described in a system that supports effective identification, location, retrieval and tracking.